frctl/fractalite/README.md

 # Fractalite

-Experimental, stripped-down version of [Fractal](https://fractal.build), featuring:
+Experimental, streamlined version of [Fractal](https://fractal.build).

-- Simplified component specification
+- Rationalised component specification
-- Plugin-based component parser
+- Plugin-based parser
+- Simpler theme creation and customisation
+- Improved static build performance
 - Declarative CLI configuration
-- Customisable, theme-driven UI builder
-- Improved UI static build performance

-Fractalite removes many of the more opinionated and/or complex features from the core Fractal feature set.
-A plugin system allows for adding missing or additional functionality in as required.
+> Fractalite is **not** intended to be a replacement for Fractal, but rather a proposal for the way a future version of Fractal could be implemented.

+> [Read more](#motivation) about the motivation behind the development of Fractalite.

 ## Themes

 Fractalite ships with two **work-in-progress** core themes - 'Workbench' and 'Styleguide'.

-> Please note that the themes are current very much at 'proof of concept' stage - very little design work has been put in yet!
+> The themes are current very much at 'proof of concept' stage - very little design work has been put in yet!

 #### Workbench